eveilyeverafter/Flip2BeRAD/README.md

 or the reverse read. n-bp mismatching of the barcode is allowed (i.e., this assumes your barcodes are n-bp redundant).

-2. Identify whether a cute site is adjacent to the barcode sequence.
+2. Identify whether a cut site is adjacent to the barcode sequence.
 Multiple cut sites can simultaneously be searched.

 3. Output data into three bins: a) those without a barcode, b) those